 Astrophotography is difficult, expensive, and requires a lot of time to master.
 And I mean years not hours.
 It’s a rewarding hobby in itself, but is too complex to try to include in the hobby as a beginner to Astronomy.
 After department store telescopes, failed attempts at astrophotography are probably the next greatest cause of beginners leaving the hobby in frustration.

 In fact, most telescopes will allow you to hold a consumer digital camera to the eyepiece and take a snapshot of the moon.
 It won’t be high-quality but it will still be quite satisfying.
-And you can image the bright planets with a low-priced webcam and some special software.
+And you can image the bright planets with a low-priced webcam, or your cellphone on a special mounting bracket, and some special software.
 However, should you become interested in deep-sky, long-exposure astrophotography, you will need to consider the following points:

 - The single most important piece of equipment will be your mount.
 You will need to upgrade it, and will almost certainly end up spending more on the mount than on the telescope.